What if everything you thought you knew about keto protein consumption was wrong?

 To use this method, you’ll need to determine your body fat percentage first.

-You can estimate your body fat percentage based on pictures or calculate it using this formula.
+You can estimate your body fat percentage based on pictures or calculate it based on your body weight using this formula.

-Once you have your body fat percentage, you’ll need to find out your lean body mass (LBM).
+Once you have your body fat percentage, it’s time to determine your lean body mass (LBM).

 Take your total weight minus your body fat to get your lean body mass.

-So if you weigh 200 pounds, for example, and you have 30% body fat, your LBM is around 140 pounds.
+For example, if you weigh 200 pounds, and you have 30% body fat, your LBM is around 140 pounds.

 - 0.6 for sedentary activity levels (the minimum protein intake in general)